Efficient Estimation of Structural Models via Sieves: A Motivating Example

 where the normalized price $y_j^*= p(x_j; \theta)$ is unobserved.
 In principle, this FOC inversion allows estimating the parameter using the optimal price in any market.

 Due to measurement errors, the rewritten FOC suggests a simple two-step approach that avoids solving the model repeatedly in estimation.
 In the first step, we consider $y_j^* = p(x_j; \theta_0)$ and estimate the optimal price as a function of the covariate.
 Although the true parameter $\theta_0$, the endogenous variable $p$ and thus the RHS $p(x_j; \theta_0)$ are all unobserved, we can estimate the LHS $y_j^*(x_j)$ nonparametrically using the observed price and covariate pairs $\{x_j, y_j\}_{j=1}^N$.
-In particular, we run a nonparametric regression,
+In particular, we run a nonparametric regression\footnote{We apply kernel regression using the optimal bandwidth estimated by cross-validation, as provided on Professor Yingying Dong's webpage: http://yingyingdong.com.},

 and obtain an estimate of the normalized price $\widehat{y_j^*(x_j)}$.
 In the second step, we have a simple plug-in estimator,